 Fréderike Geerdink Yezidi students from the university in Duhok in the Kurdistan Region in Iraq have been reluctant to go to the city for groceries, afraid they will be attacked because of their religion.
 The security around the Yezidi displacement camps has been ramped up.
 Why?
 There is an ongoing wave of hate speech against […]

-Devriş Çimen Turkey, about to elect a new parliament and a new president on 14 May, is at a turning point, more than at any point in the past two decades, during which the autocratic incumbent Recep Tayyip Erdoğan consolidated his increasingly authoritarian government.
-President Erdoğan’s Justice and Development Party (AKP) is campaigning with the […]
+Devriş Çimen Turkey, about to elect a new parliament and a new president on 14 May, is at a turning point, more than at any point in the past two decades, during which the autocratic incumbent Recep Tayyip Erdoğan consolidated his increasingly authoritarian government. 📌#AUDIOARTICLE | Emphasising the role of Kurdish in the election, he […]

 Kariane Westrheim The situation in Turkey cannot possibly get worse than now.
 Erdogan and his AKP/MHP government have brought chaos and suffering to the people of Turkey and especially to the Kurds within its borders, but also in Iraq and Syria.
 Economic crisis, a total lack of democracy, lawlessness, war on foreign soil, ethnic cleansing, […]